 Example 1: Thanksgiving Dinner Leftovers

-So, after a big family feast, you’ve got all that leftover turkey, stuffing, and mashed potatoes just sitting on the counter while everyone digs into dessert.
+After a big family meal, leftover turkey, stuffing, and mashed potatoes sit on the counter while everyone eats dessert.
 It’s been two hours by the time someone finally thinks to put the food away.
-The food has been hanging out in the danger zone for a while now, which means harmful bacteria might start to multiply.
+The food has been in the danger zone for a time, so hazardous bacteria may multiply.

-To steer clear of this issue, it’s best to pop those leftovers in the fridge as soon as you can—aim for within two hours if possible.
+Put leftovers in the fridge within two hours to avoid this issue.
 To help leftover food cool down quickly in the fridge, it’s best to store it in shallow containers.

 Example 2: Buffet Line at a Party